 Prior to Harvard, Goodwin spent two seasons as the associate head coach at San Jose State.
 In addition, she was the head coach at Simmons College (2001-02) and the Massachusetts College of Liberal Arts (1999-2000).

 “Jen comes to Yale with exceptional credentials and a very keen understanding of the Ivy League,” Athletics Director Tom Beckett said.
-“Her career as a student athlete was outstanding and her impact as a coach has likewise been extraordinary.
-We are thrilled to appoint her as our head coach.”
+“Her career as a student athlete was outstanding and her impact as a coach has likewise been extraordinary.”

 A four-year softball letterwinner at Bridgewater State, Goodwin was a three-time All-American at first base, third base and utility.
 Upon graduation, she ranked fifth in Division III career home runs with 38 and held four career school records – batting average (.464), doubles (46), home runs (38) and RBI (200).
 She was the 1995 and 1996 ECAC Player of the Year and was inducted into the Bridgewater State Hall of Fame in 2005.